wtrsltnk/win-php-config/README.md

 ## Step 5: Stop the server
 To stop the server, you can hit ctrl+c while in the command prompt.
 Another way is through browsing to the project folder in windows explorer and run the `stop.bat` file.

 That's it.
-The served info.php can be found in the htdocs of project directory.
+The served info.php can be found in the htdocs/ of project directory.
 There you can add more files to serve...

-When you want more, try altering the conf-nginx.conf file with the help of the [nginx documentation](http://nginx.org/en/docs/beginners_guide.html).
+If you want more, try altering the conf-nginx.conf file with the help of the [nginx documentation](http://nginx.org/en/docs/beginners_guide.html).